-Sarah installed a poor cousin of hers, Abigail Hill, as a woman of the bedchamber to Anne.
+Sarah installed a poor cousin of hers, Abigail Hill (later Lady Masham), as a woman of the bedchamber to Anne.
 These servants performed the more menial work; and often, the more intimate ones.
 Abigail was extremely competent and, apparently, she and Anne hit it off.
 Away from court more frequently, Sarah did not comprehend how close to the queen Abigail was becoming.
-She discovered that Abigail was a means for Anne’s meetings with Robert Harley, who’d until recently been a close ally but was now working against Churchill and the Lord Treasurer, Sidney Godolphin.
+She discovered that Abigail was a means for Anne’s meetings with Robert Harley (later Earl of Oxford), who’d until recently been a close ally but was now working against Churchill and the Lord Treasurer, Sidney Godolphin.
 Sarah became even more suspicious when she found out that Abigail had married in secret and that she also spent hours alone with the queen in her bedchamber.
 She believed Abigail was poisoning the queen’s mind against them by using Anne’s tendency to become attached to other women.

-As Sarah’s relationship with Anne broke down, she even resorted to accusing Anne of improper behavior with Anne and threatened to make the letters public.
+As Sarah’s relationship with Anne broke down, she even resorted to accusing Anne of improper behavior with Abigail and threatening to make Anne’s amorous letters to Sarah public.
 She continued to harangue her about political decisions.
 Eventually, Anne would not assent to even see Sarah in private.
 She was loathe, however, to dismiss her, for fear of losing John and that Sarah would carry out her threats.

 Sarah did not publish the letters, but she did join forces with a writer and helped publish anonymous, scathing attacks on the queen and Abigail.
 Soon many turned against Abigail and and were calling for her removal.
-However, many were also unhappy with the Churchills, and Sarah and John found themselves subject of attacks, too.
+However, many were also unhappy with the Churchills’ power, privilege and conspicuous wealth, and Sarah and John found themselves subject of attacks, too.

-Finally, after a series of incidents with Sarah, Anne found could no longer put up with Sarah’s attacks and insinuations.
+Finally, after a series of incidents with Sarah, Anne decided she’d had enough.
 Sarah was let go, as well as John and Sidney Godolphin.
 Robert Harley and his allies took the place as the queen’s chief advisors.
-The Churchills’ palace was put on hold and, after John was accused of financial mismanagement, the couple moved to the Continent.
+The Churchills’ palace construction at Blenheim was put on hold and, after John was accused of financial mismanagement, the couple moved to the Continent.

 Things, however, did not get any easier for Anne.
 She’d lost perhaps her greatest friend and champion.
 She grew sicker and sicker, and eventually, once Harley revealed his true colors – he was negotiating peace terms without the queen’s knowledge – he, too, was dismissed.